 Maternal Grandfather: William Miller – a Glasgow City Councilor and part owner of Cotton Mills in Kilmarnock and Dye works in Glasgow.

 Mother: Jessie Miller – born 1853, Sharland’s Villa, Sharlands, Glasgow.

-William Cook arrived Auckland, 8th September 1879, and started work at the Bank of New Zealand the following day.
+William Cook arrived in Auckland, 8th September 1879, and started work at the Bank of New Zealand the following day.
 Jessie Miller arrived on the 19th of August 1881.
-She and William Cook were married on the 8th of September 1881 at "Boxley", the residence of Mr. & Mrs. Arthur Heather, this later to become Sir Frank Mappin's house in Mount Eden.
+She and William Cook were married on the 8th of September 1881 at “Boxley”, the residence of Mr. & Mrs Arthur Heather, which later became Sir Frank Mappin’s house in Mount Eden.
 (Presently this same house is the Auckland residence of the Governor General.)
 His father, Mr. John Cook was also able to be present at the wedding.

 Mr. Cook was an accountant with the BNZ and later a well known BNZ manager in Auckland.
 The family moved about as Mr. Cook was transferred.
 Douglas was born in New Plymouth, the family moving on to Oxford in 1886, then to Amberley, back to Oxford, on to Palmerston North and later Woodville before the family moved to Auckland.
 Mr. Cook died on the 28th of May, 1928.
 Mrs. Cook died at her home in 4 Tahora Avenue, Remuera on the 16th of July 1935.

 When he was only two years old Douglas almost poisoned himself by attempting to drink carbolic acid.
 Before this he had cut his leg under the knee most horribly by kneeling on a sharp table knife and drawing it from under him.